White-Hat-Security/White-Hat-Security.github.io/_posts/2021-02-27-Hack-The-Box:-Legacy.md

 ![]({{ site.baseurl }}/images/HTB-Legacy-Screenshots/fourth.png "an image title")

-Let's select it and see it's options.
+Let's select it and see the options.

 ![]({{ site.baseurl }}/images/HTB-Legacy-Screenshots/fith.png "an image title")